cmlburnett/pyrtl433net/README.md

 > [!NOTE]
 > The function must be exactly as shown with the function name, three positional parameters, and their names.
 > Anything else is not accepted.

+The server parameter is the server object instance itself.
+The client parameter is the (IP,PORT) tuple.
+The packet parameter is the JSON object given to pyrtl433net by rtl_433 output plus any metadata you have injected with rtl433.metadata config options.

 # Module use comments
 The purpose of this python module is to be able to deploy multiple SDR's in an area and push all received radio packets to a central location for processing.